limoka/DSP-Mods/README.md

 An example how to add a custom model with your mesh and animations

 In the Editor folder you can find needed scripts to bake MeshDataAsset and Verta file.
-* ExportAssetBundles script used to force unity to build asset bundles.
+* ExportAssetBundles script is used to force unity to build asset bundles.
 * BetterMeshDataAsset makes sure that if you open MeshDataAsset in inspector nothing will break(Also is used to bake mesh data from Mesh object).
 * AnimationBakerWindow is the baker.
 * EditorObjExporter can export unity meshes to obj file(Optional)
+* FixPrefabMeshes can POTENTIALLY(Always have a backup, just in case) fix some prefabs to be useful for baking animations.
+Unfortunately, it VERY likely will crash unity, so make sure to save everything before that happens.(Optional)

 ## Steps on making this all work
 1. Create unity project and either put Assembly-CSharp to reference in scripts or use [ThunderKit](https://github.com/PassivePicasso/ThunderKit) to automate that.